-- (e) Any charitable donations made by the CSA must be from revenue generated from council activities, not from student fees, as approved by the CSA Executive Council. - (f) All expenses incurred by CSA General Council members or volunteers under their direction must be approved by CSA Executive Council Member who leads the portfolio to which they relate.
+- (b) All accounting records must be kept up to seven years in the event of a Federal Audit. - (c) All funds to be distributed to other student organizations shall be administered by the CSA Executive Council. - (d) Any charitable donations made by the CSA must be from revenue generated from council activities, not from student fees, as approved by the CSA Executive Council. - (e) All expenses incurred by CSA General Council members or volunteers under their direction must be approved by CSA Executive Council Member who leads the portfolio to which they relate.
 Expenses incurred by CSA Executive Council members must be approved by the President.
 Expenses incurred by the President must be approved by the VPI.
 Expenses which are outside of the budget must be communicated to the VPF prior to approval by any other CSA Executive Council Member as per section 17.01 (b) of this Constitution.